routerdieb/gauntlet/README.md

-# gauntlet
+# Gauntlet

+A Framework for modifing GloVe with PoS or NER tags.
+These is done in varios ways, mainly through pre and post precessing of data for GloVe.

-A Framework for extensions of GloVe.
-Gauntlet as in the medival gauntlet, which is put on top of GloVe.
+The name Gauntlet is inspired by the medival Gauntlet, which is put on top of GloVe.

 Attention:
 This Project has quite high hardware requirements.
-Espacially in tearms of disk storage.
+Especially in tearms of disk storage.

 Please follow the Tutorial in the tutorial folder.
-The tutorial contain jupyther files.